riordanalfredo/personal-blog/app/content/blog/hcai-text-to-image-journey/index.md

 1. **Experiment with user-friendly platforms:** Begin with Midjourney or DALL-E to understand basic prompting.
 You can visit Nightcafe where everyone is super friendly, and it is mostly free.
 2. **Learn prompt engineering:** Practice crafting detailed prompts that yield better results.
 3. **Set up Stable Diffusion:** Install AUTOMATIC1111’s Web UI—it’s beginner-friendly yet powerful.
 Here is the website:
 4. **Explore advanced features:** Experiment with sampling steps and CFG scales to see how they affect outputs.
 I recommend use `Script` option at the bottom, and select X/Y/Z plot to produce multiple images with different parameters tweaking.
+See Figure 3 below.
 5. **Try ControlNet:** Use it to guide compositions by providing sketches or outlines.
 6. **Leverage LoRAs:** These are great for achieving specific artistic styles.
 Include them in the prompt, and adjust the weight.
 You can explore and learn how to use it: https://civitai.com/
 7. **Join communities:** Platforms like Reddit’s r/StableDiffusion or Discord servers dedicated to generative art are invaluable for learning tips and sharing your creations.